2003 (July to December)

 _______________________________

-4. [4]COLLIN COLSHER: See the footnote attached to Batman versus Predator #1-3 in Year Thirteen Part 2 for details on why the Batman versus Predator series is canon.
-And don’t forget that the Predators seen here are alternate DCU versions, different from the other Dark Horse versions or movie versions.
+- [5]COLLIN COLSHER: See the footnote attached to Batman versus Predator #1-3 in Year Thirteen Part 2 for details on why the Batman versus Predator series is canon.
+And don’t forget that the Predators seen here are alternate DCU versions, different from the other Dark Horse versions or movie versions.↩

-5. [5]MARTÍN LEL: Essentially, the Godwave’s second pass was initiated when the first pass touched the edge of reality and bounced back.
-This sort of reverse Big Bang sent energy that crossed over Earth, creating superheroes, and now the Godwave is completing its return to the Source, which causes all the suicides since it’s nullifyng the essence of life.
+- [6]MARTÍN LEL: Essentially, the Godwave’s second pass was initiated when the first pass touched the edge of reality and bounced back.
+This sort of reverse Big Bang sent energy that crossed over Earth, creating superheroes, and now the Godwave is completing its return to the Source, which causes all the suicides since it’s nullifyng the essence of life.↩

-6. [6]COLLIN COLSHER: As detailed in Judd Winick’s Batman Annual #25 (2006), here is the timeline of Jason Todd’s return: Jason is resurrected six months after his death; he goes into a coma for a year; he lives as a homeless amnesiac on the streets for a year; he spends a year with Talia until she finally revives his memories via the Lazarus Pit; which brings us to Red Hood: The Lost Days #2, which occurs only a couple weeks following his Lazarus bath.
-Following Red Hood: The Lost Days #2, Jason will spend the next three years training with Talia and various other assassins.
+- [7]COLLIN COLSHER: As detailed in Judd Winick’s Batman Annual #25 (2006), here is the timeline of Jason Todd’s return: Jason was resurrected six months after his death; he was then in a coma for a year; he then lived as a homeless amnesiac on the streets for a year; and he then spent a year with Talia until she finally revived his memories via the Lazarus Pit.
+This brings us to now—Lost Days #2, which occurs only a couple weeks following Jason’s Lazarus bath.
+(Lost Days #1 directly precedes Lost Days #2, but it doesn’t feature Batman and is mostly a flashback detailing Jason’s aforementioned journey from resurrection to Lazarus bath.)
+Following Lost Days #2, Jason will spend the next three years training with Talia and various other assassins (as seen in Lost Days #3-6).
+The Batman-less Lost Days #3 will follow shortly after Lost Days #2, detailing Jason’s training with German child slave trader Egon, whom he will kill at the end of ninety days.
+But before that, we’ll have to deal with some messy Winick continuity snarls, which we will address in our next item below.↩

 How is that the 1993’s Batman: Seduction of the Gun ended up here, almost 4 years later?
 Was there any specific reason for it? (just asking)